- Prep time 20 minutes

-- Place cut up pork in a large pot with half of a white onion.
+- Place the pork pieces in a large pot with the onion half.
 Add water to cover the pork along with 1 tablespoon of the kosher salt and the pepper.

-- Bring to a boil and then reduce to a simmer for 3 hours.
+- Bring the water a boil and then reduce to a simmer for 3 hours.
 Remove pork from water and shred.
 Reserve 4 cups of the pork broth for making the masa.

 - While pork is simmering, put the ancho chile in small pot with 1 cup of water.
 Bring to a boil, then simmer for 30 minutes.
-Remove from water, deseed and remove stem.
-Blend it in a blender, adding a little bit of water and then strain.
+Remove from water, deseed, and remove stem.
+Blend it in a blender with 1/4 cup of new water until it is completely puréed.

-- In a large pa, add pureed ancho chile, 1/4 cup of pork broth and shredded pork.
+- In a large pot, add puréed ancho chile, remaining 2 teaspoons salt, 1/4 cup of pork broth, and shredded pork.
 Mix until combined.
 Heat for a few minutes to combine the flavors.
-Remove from heat, set aside.
+Remove from heat and set aside.

 - Soak corn husks in hot water for 15 to 20 minutes while you make the masa.

-- In a large mixer beat the lard with baking powder until fluffy, at least 10 minutes.
+- In the bowl of a stand mixer, beat the lard with baking powder until fluffy, at least 10 minutes.

 - Transfer to a large bowl and add masa, 3 1/2 cups of the reserved broth, and salt.
 Mix by hand until a sticky dough forms.
 (Add the remaining 1/2 cup, little by little, if the dough is too dry.)

-- Turn the stand mixer back on low speed (with nothing in the bowl) and slowly add small amounts of the hand mixed dough back in.
-Two to three minutes total, until a paste like consistency is formed.
+- Turn the stand mixer back on low speed (with nothing in the bowl) and slowly add small amounts of the hand-mixed dough back in.
+You'll mix for two to three minutes total, until a paste-like consistency is formed.

 - Remove the corn husks from the water and wring them dry.
 Lay them on a hand towel and sort the husks: Pick out those of similar size husks for consistent tamales (you'll use the others to tie the tamales and to line the steamer basket).

-- Place the husk in the palm of your hand and using a spoon, spread the masa paste on half of the husk that is laying in your hand in a very thin layer.
+- Place the husk in the palm of your hand and using a spoon, spread the masa paste on the half of the husk that is laying in your hand in a very thin layer.
 Add three to four tablespoons of pork filling and fold up the husk.
 Using small pieces of husk, make a tie around to hold the husk closed.

 - Add 4 cups of water to the bottom of a large steamer.
-Line the bottom of the steamer with small and broken pieces of the steamer and begin layering the tamales in.
+Line the bottom of the steamer with small and broken pieces of the husks, then begin layering the tamales in.

 - Once all the tamales are in, use a plastic grocery shopping bag to cover all the tamales.
 Cover with a dish towel, then cover the pot with the lid.

-- Steam for one hour and then turn off the heat.
-Allow them to sit in the steamer for an additional hour after the heat is turned off.
+- Steam for 1 hour and then turn off the heat.
+Allow the tamales to sit in the steamer for an additional hour after the heat is turned off.